Exhibition

 EMERGENCY BLANKET WEAVINGS

 I have been experimenting with weavings made of mylar foil emergency thermal blankets.
 This lightweight material is used for first aid body warmth maintenance, emergency shelter, protection from weather, or reflective distress signals.
-Using both floor looms and table top looms, I weave a weft of strips cut from the mylar blankets and a warp of mason twine which is used for marking invisible spaces in construction and to draw straight lines for landscaping and masonry.
+Using both floor looms and table top looms, I weave a weft of strips cut from the mylar blankets and a warp of mason twine (used for marking invisible spaces in construction and to draw straight lines for landscaping and masonry) as well as local wool, linen, cotton and felt.

 I’m intrigued by these two different senses of time: moments of crisis versus hours of craft/labor.
 Weaving and craft-time suggests a kind of optimism and belief in the future: the idea that someone will be here 100 years from now using a blanket someone wove in a future that becomes increasingly hard to imagine.